 - Turn in all paperwork in a timely manner.

 - Hold office hours to be available for students.

 - Perform other duties as assigned.

 REQUIRED EDUCATIONAL BACKGROUND:

-- Willingness to work in a cooperative way with others across multiple functions and departments.
+- Must have the ability to work effectively with students, faculty, administrators, and staff with the willingness to work in a cooperative way with others across multiple functions and departments.